fireundubh/playwithfire/kingdomcome/rpg-parameters.md

 FoodHealSpeed | 2.000000 | hp regen speed
 FoodHealthThreshold | 0.500000 | Health threshold for possitive/negative food effect
 FoodOverEat | 120.000000 | you cannot eat more
-FoodPoisoningMaxHealthEffectSpeed | 0.500000 | Maximum loose of health per sec for food poisoning FoodPoisoningMaxStatPenalty | 10.000000 | maximum temporary penalty for affected stats while food poisoning FoodPoisoningMaxValue | 100.000000 | Max amount of food poisoning FoodPoisoningMinHealthEffectSpeed | 0.100000 | minimum loose of health per sec for food poisoning FoodPoisoningThreshold | 0.000500 | threshold for food posioning to start taking affecting FoodPreserverHealthIncreaseAmount | 0.500000 | this amount is added to food's health when food preserver is applied FoodSaltOrSmokePerkDecayModif | 0.750000 | food decay perk modif FoodTickInterval | 2.000000 | food timer expiry FoodWitcherPerkNutritionModif | 0.700000 | potion nutrition wicher perk modif ForcedFireAimSpreadMalus | 7.000000 | spread added when the rpg forces the firing on low stamina FromBehindAngle | 2.356190 | minimal angle to classify the attack as 'from behind' - 0 face, PI back FullClothDirtyingOnFullSpeed | 3000.000000 | how far do we walk with full speed (1.0 walk speed) to get 100% dirty
+FoodPoisoningMaxHealthEffectSpeed | 0.500000 | Maximum loss of health/s for food poisoning
+FoodPoisoningMaxStatPenalty | 10.000000 | maximum temporary penalty for affected stats while food poisoning FoodPoisoningMaxValue | 100.000000 | Max amount of food poisoning FoodPoisoningMinHealthEffectSpeed | 0.100000 | minimum loss of health/s for food poisoning
+FoodPoisoningThreshold | 0.000500 | threshold for food posioning to start taking affecting FoodPreserverHealthIncreaseAmount | 0.500000 | this amount is added to food's health when food preserver is applied FoodSaltOrSmokePerkDecayModif | 0.750000 | food decay perk modifier FoodTickInterval | 2.000000 | food timer expiry FoodWitcherPerkNutritionModif | 0.700000 | potion nutrition wicher perk modifier ForcedFireAimSpreadMalus | 7.000000 | spread added when the rpg forces the firing on low stamina FromBehindAngle | 2.356190 | minimal angle to classify the attack as 'from behind' - 0 face, PI back FullClothDirtyingOnFullSpeed | 3000.000000 | how far do we walk with full speed (1.0 walk speed) to get 100% dirty